 Washington Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Washington's 6-year SOL (RCW 4.16.040) covers reconciliations back to 2020.
+A Seattle tech office worked example shows $135,693 in recoverable overcharges from gross-up on fixed costs and management fee errors.
 Seattle office tenants at 50 to 65 percent occupancy face gross-up overcharges on fixed costs.
 Bellevue retail tenants should check pro-rata denominators in anchor-heavy centers.
-Act before 2020 reconciliations become time-barred.

 Washington's six-year statute of limitations for written contracts is one of the stronger windows on the West Coast, particularly relevant given the Seattle metro's large tech office tenant base and Bellevue's high-volume retail corridor.
-The state has no dedicated commercial CAM statute.
 Contract law governs, and Washington courts enforce lease terms as written.
 Seattle's office market, affected by remote work and significant sublease availability since 2020, has produced a class of tenants paying full CAM on buildings running at 50 to 70 percent occupancy, which creates substantial gross-up overcharge exposure.

 Washington has no statute specifically governing commercial tenant CAM audit rights.
-The Washington Residential Landlord-Tenant Act (RCW 59.18) applies to residential tenancies only.
+RCW 59.18 (the Washington Residential Landlord-Tenant Act) applies to residential tenancies only.
 Commercial leases in Washington are governed by general contract law under the common law of contracts and the Uniform Commercial Code where applicable.

 Washington courts enforce commercial lease terms as written.
 Ambiguous terms are interpreted against the drafter, which can favor tenants in disputes over undefined CAM categories or unclear exclusion language.
 Landlord-drafted lease forms in Washington's commercial market frequently use broad CAM definitions and narrow exclusion lists, giving landlords substantial discretion in what is billed to tenants.

+Without a lease audit rights clause, tenants must rely on litigation discovery if the landlord refuses to produce records.
 Washington has no mandatory records production statute for commercial CAM disputes.
-Tenants must rely on their lease's audit rights clause to compel record production, or on litigation discovery if the landlord refuses.
 Tenants in leases that are silent on audit rights have a general contract law right to demand records as a party with a financial interest in the accuracy of the charges, but enforcement requires litigation.

 Statute of Limitations: How Far Back Can You Audit?